crealu/json-renderer/README.md

 &nbsp;
 ## Usage
 This app is can be used to view data stored as JSON.
-A live example can be found here.
+A live example can be found at https://json-renderer.herokuapp.com/.